 If a print is designated as an original, this means that it was printed before the concert it was created to advertise took place.
 On some occasions, there are multiple original printings of the same poster.

-R: This means “Reprint”.
 This simply means that the print in question was printed after the concert is was designed to advertise took place.
 A print will only be designated as such if the reprint was authorized by the lawful copyright holder.

-P: If a print is designated with a “P” before the type of print (poster, handbill, etc) this means it is a pirate or an unauthorized printing.
-This is not to be confused with the “P” that appears after the letters O, R, P, or F, which means “poster”.
+This means it is a pirate or an unauthorized printing.
+However, this is not to be confused with the “P” that appears after the letters O, R, P, or F, which means “poster”.
 Pirate prints are not usually produced with incredible accuracy but are produced in large quantities at a low cost.

-F: This means “Forgery”.
 Unlike a pirate print, a forgery is printed with the intent to deceive collectors.
 Forgeries are generally produced with great accuracy and sold at high prices.

-P: A “P” listed after the letters O, R, P, or F indicates that the item in question is a poster.
+-P: A “P” listed after the letters O, R, P, or F indicates that the item in question is a poster.